dashhive/live-wallet-payment-spec/README.md

 ## Problems

-- Mobile phones have incredibly unreliable network connections
+- Mobile phones have incredibly **unreliable network** connections, even with "full bars"
-- Most applications are slow to adopt new technology - such as CoinJoin
+- Most applications are slow to adopt new protocols and capabilites - such as **CoinJoin**

 ## Solution